SophiaLWu/book-of-faces/README.md

 - Use polymorphic association to make post allow either text OR photo
 - After editing comments/posts, redirect back to previous page rather than root
 - Styling
-- Integration tests with Guard
+- Unit tests to make sure associations are set up and deleting users deletes everything associated with that user